-This assessment reveals that some children in Dadaab face violence, maltreatment and negative practices.
-From the individual interviews, 29% of girls and 25% of boys reported having faced violence, maltreatment or negative practices at least once in their lifetime.
+This assessment reveals that some children in Dadaab face violence, maltreatment, and negative practices.
+From the individual interviews, 29% of girls and 25% of boys reported having faced violence, maltreatment, or negative practices at least once in their lifetime.
 FGD participants, caregivers as well as key informants (KIs) reported that some vulnerable children had faced physical and sexual violence among other protection concerns.
-These children were reportedly in need of psychosocial support, education, health and counseling services.
+These children were reportedly in need of psychosocial support, education, health, and counseling services.

 Findings from this assessment reveal that some children did not have capacity to deal with protection concerns.

-When asked if they knew how to protect themselves from child abuse, 14% of girls and 11% of boys reported that they did not know what to do when they were harmed or abused.
-On the other hand, of the children who reported knowing how to protect themselves from child abuse, 61% reported that they avoided being alone and 58% reported talking to adults that they trusted whenever they perceived being exposed to the risk of being harmed.
+Children are our Ho Treat them with Resp talking to adults that they trusted whenever they perceived being exposed to the risk of being harmed.
 Caregivers and KIs reported knowledge of several measures in place to prevent or reduce chances of abuse or harm on children.
 For instance, training on protection concerns and referral pathways were reportedly offered in Dadaab.

 The assessment sought to find out how different groups of children in Dadaab access humanitarian goods and services.
-Findings from FGDs suggest that access to humanitarian assistance varied among different groups of children generally because different actors provided assistance to specific groups of vulnerable children based on their programming.
+Findings from FGDs suggest that access to humanitarian assistance varied among different groups of children generally because different actors aided specific groups of vulnerable children base on their programming.
 In addition, children who are not perceived by actors to be vulnerable may not fit in any programming in the camps and therefore their needs remain unmet.

 FGD participants further suggested that despite humanitarian actors providing targeted assistance, some needs were still unmet.
-For instance, children with disabilities received wheelchairs but they needed people to push their wheelchairs in order to access health and education services or be provided with transportation to school.
+For instance, children with disabilities received wheelchairs but they needed people to push their wheelchairs to access health and education services or be provided with transportation to school.
 Findings indicate that most of the children reported barriers in accessing humanitarian assistance, including inaccessibility of humanitarian actors' offices.